unmanarc/libMantids30/INSTALL.RHEL.md

-# libMantids29 Install Guide for CentOS (RHEL) Based Distributions...
+# libMantids29 Install Guide for RHEL Based Distributions...

-Simple instructions for building this library in CentOS
+Simple instructions for building this library in RHEL Based Distributions

 ***